richardnaar/20-ER-SSVEP/readme.txt

+readme for ER-SSVEP-20.py

-find region "DEFINE PICTURE FOLDERS (and name of the condition file)":
+Find region "DEFINE PICTURE FOLDERS (and name of the condition file)":
 	a) specify the names of the folders (relative to the experiment directory)
 	b) specify the name of condition file